 Problem Solving and Resolution

 I think the number one and two more critical skills of successful customer success managers are problem solving and resolution skills.
 There are always challenges during the customer lifecycle.
 The ability for the customer success manager to find out the core customer issue and build out a plan or resolution aligned with a customer is not an easy task.
 The best customer success managers have learned these two skills and use them daily to drive success with customer accounts.
 The end result of this skill is trust and customer account growth.
+Learn more about strategies to scale customer success in this ebook.

 Expectations set correctly drive customer success.
 Expectations set poorly create a poor brand and customer experience.
 In a perfect world, this wouldn’t be a problem because marketing and sales have done their job to set proper expectations from the start.
 Having been in SaaS for 12 years, I know that many times it requires a customer success manager to set expectations properly even when it seems like the customer was oversold.
 This is why this skill is so critical for successful customer success managers.